braydonf/gpk/README.md

 }
 ```

-For modules that do not themselves specify Git remotes for their dependencies.
+For modules that do not specify Git remotes for their dependencies, it will
-It will be necessary to specify those dependencies as well, for example:
+be necessary to specify those dependencies as well, for example:

 ```
 {